-You can never be sure peoples motives when they share information or withhold it.
+You can never be sure of people’s motives when they share information or withhold it.

 I don’t think anything bad or good about this.
 Coworkers are busy and they may not feel that what they have to contribute is important to others.
 Or maybe I am wrong to share without someone asking me to share.
 As a coworker sharing information is very natural for me.
 I want others to know and understand what I do.

 Where it gets complicated is when it comes to managers or supervisors.
 I think the definition of a leader is someone who helps you to grow and be more efficient.
-When someone who is in charge of you don’t help you by sharing information it really makes you wonder why.
+When someone who is in charge of you doesn’t help you by sharing information it really makes you wonder why.
 I am not going to speculate why people don’t share information.
 Some information clearly can’t be shared because it is confidential.
 Some information I don’t need to know.
-However there is plenty of information that can be shared, and can help tremendously and it isn’t shared.
+However, there is plenty of information that can be shared and can help tremendously and it isn’t shared.

 I know that not everyone feels that way.
 There is much fear in jobs for people I notice.
 They feel the need to control information and it hurts everyone.
 I don’t understand why this is, but like anything you take the helpful with the unhelpful.
 If you can share information, please do.